olliephillips/iotUI.js/README.md

 </script>
 ```

-In the line above 'temp' is the id of thermometer component (look back at the code in step 2) and 'val' is a variable containing the data we want to set, maybe this is better an object so all components attributes can be updated..
+In the line above 'temp' is the id of Thermometer component (look back at the code in step 2) and 'val' is a variable containing the data we want to set, maybe this is better an object so all components attributes can be updated..
 I'll think about that... but basically, every time you receive data, pass it to your component using the above method.

 A contrived example, using dummy data generated at 2 second intervals would look like this: